This month The PR Team, jumped aboard The Boat, MV Cill Airne in Dublin Bay, for the Marketing Society Summer Event, I FC’d Up.

-Prior Communications and Bubble Digital work on Eircode’s PR and social media activations and two campaigns in May centred around the usage of Eircodes by consumers and amongst tradespeople.
+The PR Team and Bubble Digital work on Eircode’s PR and social media activations and two campaigns in May centred around the usage of Eircodes by consumers and amongst tradespeople.

 A research study amongst Irish consumer households, commissioned by Eircode and carried out by Amárach Research, revealed significant statistics of Eircode awareness and usage.
 For example, 72% of Irish households have used their Eircode, 87% know their own Eircode and 70% have used the unique address code system for online shopping.

 In May we developed a creative infographic to bring the research results to life.
 This was issued to media and across social media, achieving coverage in the national and regional press.